This Georgia packing list for women and men considers all seasons and regions – plus what you should bring for special activities such as hiking.

 Georgia’s location (kinda Asia, kinda Europe) and terrain (high-altitude mountains plus low, steamy valleys and semi-deserts) makes the climate here unique and highly variable.

-Having now travelled through most of Georgia and experienced both summer and winter conditions, I think I’m in a good position to offer advice about what to bring.
-The Georgia packing list I’ve come up with is designed for men and women, covers both seasons, and also considers specialty items you need for activities such as visiting the sulfur baths in Tbilisi or hiking in the Caucasus mountains.
+Having now travelled through most of Georgia and experienced all four seasons, I think I’m in a good position to offer advice about what to bring.
+The Georgia packing list I’ve come up with is designed for men and women, covers all seasons, and also considers specialty items you need for activities such as visiting the sulfur baths in Tbilisi or hiking in the Caucasus mountains.

 What kind of luggage to take to Georgia

 Travelling as light as possible in Georgia and the Caucasus is always a good idea.
 If you’re flying into Tbilisi or Kutaisi with a budget airline such as WizzAir, there’s a good chance you’ll have carry-on luggage only.

 Love stylish simplicity?
 Check out my top 24 minimalist backpacks for travel.